 Buswell enjoys sculpting a wide variety of subject matter in a range of sizes.
 His pieces are displayed in museums, private collections, college campuses, sports complexes and fine art galleries nationwide.
 In Oklahoma City you can see two of his monuments: Mickey Mantle at Bricktown Ballpark and Charlton Heston at the National Cowboy & Western Heritage Museum.

-A member of the Northwest Rendezvous Group, Buswell is also a fellow and board member in the National Sculpture Society and serves by appointment from the governor on the board of the Utah Arts Council.
+A Northwest Rendezvous Group member, Buswell is also a fellow and board member in the National Sculpture Society and serves by appointment from the governor on the Utah Arts Council board.